Skip to content

 Deciding to invest in an automated monitoring system is a major step for any aquatic facility.
 You're not just buying equipment; you're adopting a new layer of safety and operational support.
 The costs can vary significantly based on the type of technology you choose, so it’s helpful to understand what you’re paying for and the value it brings to your swimmers and staff.
 Let's break down the financial side of these systems to help you make an informed decision.

-AI Drowning Detection Pricing
+How Much Does AI Drowning Detection Cost?

 The cost of AI-powered drowning detection systems, especially those using overhead cameras, often reflects a significant infrastructure investment.
 Systems like these use advanced computer vision to watch over the entire pool, identifying swimmers who may be in distress.
 The pricing typically includes the hardware (cameras, servers) and sophisticated software.
 Because every facility is unique, most providers offer custom quotes based on your pool’s size, shape, and specific needs.
 To get a clear idea of what a dedicated system might cost for your facility, it's best to explore a provider's pricing options directly.